 Seismic synthetics for comparison to real field data and inversion methods should include the effects of both velocity and density (or reflectivity).
 The full wavefield reflectivity modeling discussed above achieves this requirement when estimates of the reflectivity and velocity are known (or estimated).
 The full wavefield vector reflectivity modeling produces equivalent synthetics to variable density modeling.
 This overcomes the problem of the availability of a density model for accurate estimation of reflections.
-Also, in addition to reflections, it can synthesize refractions and turning waves, which is beyond the capability of the current available methods.
+Also, in addition to reflections, it can synthesize refractions and turning waves, which is beyond the capability of the currently available one-way reflectivity methods.